neondatabase/website/content/docs/connect/connect-pgcli.md

 </CodeBlock>

-## Running queries
+## Run queries

 After establishing a connection, try the `pgcli` client by running the following queries.
-To try the `pgcli` [autocompletion](https://www.pgcli.com/completion) feature, type the `SELECT` query.
+To test the `pgcli` [autocompletion](https://www.pgcli.com/completion) feature, be sure to type the `SELECT` query.

 ```sql
 CREATE TABLE my_table AS SELECT now();